open-sauced/maintainer-intro-course/getting-practical.md

 Now, let's follow the same process and make a feature request template.

-- In the `.github/ISSUE_TEMPLATE` directory, create a new file named `feature_request.yml`.
+- [ ] In the `.github/ISSUE_TEMPLATE` directory, create a new file named `feature_request.yml`.
-- Add a name, title, and description to the template.
+- [ ] Add a name, title, and description to the template.
-- If there are specific labels you want automatically generated when this issue is created, add them to the template.
+- [ ] If there are specific labels you want automatically generated when this issue is created, add them to the template.
-- Next, you'll add the body, which includes the type and attributes for each section.
+- [ ] Next, you'll add the body, which includes the type and attributes for each section.
 This gnerally contains a checklist of steps to reproduce the bug.
 As part of that section, you should:
-  - Add a section for the expected behavior and actual behavior.
+  - [ ] Add a section for the expected behavior and actual behavior.
+  - [ ] Add a dropdown for the type of feature request.
+  - [ ] Add a section for the suggested solution.
-  - Add a section for screenshots, if applicable.
+  - [ ] Add a section for screenshots, if applicable.
-  - Add a section for additional context, if applicable.
+  - [ ] Add a section for additional context, if applicable.
-- Finally, add a section for the code of conduct and contributing docs.
+- [ ] Finally, add a section for the code of conduct and contributing docs.

 Here's what we use at OpenSauced: